 - Katie and Emily switched in one episode of Skins, so that Emily could sit Katie's exam while she was sat at home moping.
 All of the teachers were fooled, but none of their fellow students.

 - And Katie later pretended to be Emily to trick Naomi, although that was mostly over the phone.

 - Actually, after watching the show for a while, it becomes almost ridiculously easy to tell them apart.
-They have subtle but different manerism and dress-senses.
-It is almost as if they are two different people. *]]
+They have subtly different mannerisms and dress-senses.
+It is almost as if they are two different people. note

 - An episode of Fringe had characters played by Shawn and Aaron Ashmore pull this one off — one twin presumed dead actually frozen in amber while the other assumes his identity for years.